 Want to get legal experience while in law school?
-Become a UB student.
+Become a UBalt student.

 The EXPLOR program is your first step into the legal community.

 The Law Career Development Office can help you find placement in the summer after your first year.
 Placements are for 8-10 weeks, 16-20 hours per week.